USEPA/SERTO/docs/README.rst

    :target: https://zenodo.org/badge/latestdoi/21369/scikit-learn/scikit-learn

-The Stormwater Emergency Response Tool & Optimizer (SERTO) is a python package that provides a set of tools around the EPA SWMM model for optimizing sensor placement, infrastructure sizing, operations, and for emergency response applications in stormwater systems.
+The Stormwater Emergency Response Tool & Optimizer (SERTO) is a work-in-progress python package that provides a set of tools around the EPA SWMM software for optimizing sensor placement, infrastructure sizing, operations, and for emergency response applications in stormwater systems.
 The official SERTO software repository is in the U.S. EPA's GitHub repository (https://github.com/USEPA/serto).
 Releases are also made available via PyPI and conda-forge.

 Citing SERTO
 ===============

 * Buahin C. A. and Mikelonis A. (2024).
-The Stormwater Emergency Response Tool & Optimizer (SERTO) Manual:
+The Stormwater Emergency Response Tool & Optimizer (SERTO) Manual

 US EPA Disclaimer
 ====================

 The U.S. Environmental Protection Agency through its Office of Research funded the research described here.
-It has NOT been subjected to the Agency's review and has NOT been approved for publication yet.
-Note that approval does not signify that the contents necessarily reflect the views of the Agency.
-Mention of trade names products, or services does not convey official EPA approval, endorsement, or recommendation.
+It has NOT been subjected to the Agency's review.
+The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
+EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
+The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.

 .. raw:: latex